-Super Bowl XLIX will see the New England Patriots square off against the Seattle Seahawks in Glendale, Arizona this Sunday, February 1.
+Super Bowl LIV will see the San Francisco 49ers square off against the Kansas City Chiefs in Miami, Florida on Sunday, February 2.
 News outlets of every sort are filled with predictions of winners and point spreads.
 Sportscasters, meanwhile, endlessly debate the strengths and weaknesses of each team’s offense and defense, with the spotlight turned brightly on top players, head coaches, and team owners.

-And just as each team will arrive at University of Phoenix Stadium armed with a playbook that blends hours of research with the ingenuity of the leagues’s top strategists, Yeske Buie has its own financial planning playbook, designed to tilt the odds in our clients’ favor.
+And just as each team will arrive at Hard Rock Stadium armed with a playbook that blends hours of research with the ingenuity of the leagues’s top strategists, Yeske Buie has its own financial planning playbook, designed to tilt the odds in our clients’ favor.
 We thought we’d take this opportunity to share the key elements of Yeske Buie’s Creative Strategies and Grounded Wisdom® playbook.

 PLAYBOOK GUIDING PRINCIPLES

 - We don’t know what the future holds or how our needs will change over time.

 - The economy and the financial markets are too complex and chaotic for reliable short-term prediction.

 - Complex chaotic systems possess regularities, however, which can be observed and incorporated into our plans.